Overwatch 2 Competitive Rank System & XIM Detection Update

 The most critical factor you control isn't just mechanical skill—it's avoiding tilt queues.
 Losses that immediately follow a previous defeat are statistically much more probable than random chance suggests.
 This is because your MMR briefly overshoots downward, leading matchmaking to place you in a comparatively weaker lobby.

 Below Grandmaster, there is no rank decay.
 However, if you fail to play a specific role for an entire season, that role's rank will be reset.
 Consequently, you will need to complete fresh placement matches in the subsequent season.
-The new Cheater Compensation for rank progress now scales according to pressure modifiers, which adds another factor to consider for preserving your rank.
+The new Cheater Compensation for rank progress now scales according to pressure modifiers, which adds another factor to consider for preserving your rank and ensures a fairer playing field for everyone.

 Why Climbing Feels Slower for Many